Divorce FAQ

 Why was common law marriage abolished?

 The common law system of marriage is being abolished for several reasons.
 First and foremost, it is considered inefficient and confusing.
 Under this system, determining the marital status of a couple can often be a lengthy and complicated process, leading to unnecessary delays and uncertainty.
 This inefficiency is further exacerbated in cases of divorce, where a thicket of costly litigation is often required to settle disputes.
 Moreover, the common law system of marriage is seen as outdated in our modern society.
-While it may have had its merits in the past, when traveling to a court house or obtaining a marriage license was difficult or expensive for the average person, this is no longer the case.
-In today’s world, it is relatively inexpensive and convenient to go to the court house and obtain a marriage license, providing a more streamlined and accessible process.
+While it may have had its merits in the past, when traveling to a courthouse or obtaining a marriage license was difficult or expensive for the average person, this is no longer the case.
+In today’s world, it is relatively inexpensive and convenient to go to the courthouse and obtain a marriage license, providing a more streamlined and accessible process.
 Additionally, the common law system of marriage is criticized for its reliance on subjective factors and variables of proof.
 Establishing the legal status of a couple can be a complex task, involving a range of factors such as cohabitation, public recognition, and intent to be married.
 This reliance on subjective evidence not only adds to the confusion and uncertainty but also increases the likelihood of costly legal battles.
 In conclusion, the abolition of the common law system of marriage is a response to its inefficiency, confusion, and potential for expensive litigation.
 With the availability of more accessible and streamlined alternatives, such as obtaining a marriage license, the need for a complex and subjective system has diminished.

 What is evidence of common law marriage?

-Evidence of a common law marriage can be established through various factors.
+Evidence of a common-law marriage can be established through various factors.
 For instance, the couple may casually refer to each other as husband and wife, indicating the existence of a marital relationship.
 Additionally, if the wife has taken her husband’s last name, it could be seen as a form of common law marriage evidence.
 Other examples of evidence include jointly filed tax returns, joint bank accounts, and the testimony of friends and family who consider the couple to be married.
-These factors collectively serve as indications or proof of a common law marriage.
+These factors collectively serve as indications or proof of a common-law marriage.

 What happens to existing common law marriages?